 Short-sleeve tee: $5

-There will be JUST A FEW of these beautiful shirts available for purchase at the race.
-The fabric is so soft, so comfy, and the original design created by Emily Zebel of Wilder Mile Creative, incorporates our beloved trail shoes amidst our local flora.
+There will be JUST A SMALL NUMBER of these beautiful shirts available for purchase at the race.
+The fabric is so soft, so comfy, and the original design created by Emily Zebel of Wilder Mile Creative.
 Show off your BRB love not only in the winter, but in the summer as well!

 We can of course accept cash for your merch purch, but are also working on having a credit card option available by race day.
 We will add 2.75% for credit purchases.

 So far, YES!
 We have been graced with doggie owners who are responsible and follow the rules.
 If you want to bring your dog, please review THIS section above.

 Sorry folks.
 No can do.
 There will be NO more entries once it fills.

 As much as I can sympathize with your situation, the race registration platform is structured with no refunds, no bib transfers, and no deferments.
 If you ABSOLUTELY must switch distances in order to get your boodie to the race, I will allow it in 2020 as a trial.
 You must do this through RunSignUp.
 Follow these instructions here.
 Note: if you switch DOWN, you will receive no refund for the difference and will incur processing fees.

 The two courses overlap for a distance of 1 mile.
 The Half folks have an extra mile to go before they reach this overlap.
 Therefore, with a 15min start lag and this extra mile, only the leaders of the Half will catch the tail end of the 5K folk (and don't worry, I KNOW the back of the pack folk are working HARD.
 I've certainly been there.)
 If the situation were reversed (the Half starting first and the 5K 15 mins later) the ENTIRE 5K field would land directly in the middle of the entire Half field.
 No one would love that.